IrsyaShah/ZakatCalculator/README.md

 ## Description
 This is a simple Android application that calculates gold zakat.
-Users can enter gold weight, gold price, and select type (keep or wear) to calculate zakat amount.
+Users can enter gold weight, gold price and select type (keep or wear) to calculate zakat amount.

 ## Features
 - Calculate gold zakat